This is for anybody who doesn't love who they are.

 It is hard to learn why they differ, empathize with the circumstances that build that difference, and understand their suffering.

-I challenge you to question your judgements.
+I challenge you to question your judgements about those whose experiences you know nothing of.

-Be kind to yourself,
+Be Kind to Yourself,